Holy Paladin Rotation Guide– Legion 7.3.2

 In previous expansions, Holy Paladins have been able to stick to a fairly rigid rotation for healing; this isn't the case in Legion.
 Some abilities' cooldowns are affected by haste while others aren't.
 This means that having a set rotation is impossible and we have to rely on a general priority list with a few exceptions.
 Similarly, without our absorption mastery, overhealing is just overhealing and a waste of mana.
 We are incredibly mana efficient healers, but you will still run out of mana if you're careless.
 With the exception of

 , don't use cooldowns just because they've come off cooldown.
 Use them efficiently in the Legion Holy Paladin rotation.

-- Use on cooldown without exception.
+- Use on cooldown.
 If there is absolutely no damage on the raid and nothing to heal, use

 - Use as often as possible.